You are here

 Who We Are

 The National Child Passenger Safety Certification Training Program (CPS certification program) certifies people as child passenger safety technicians and instructors.
-Since the CPS certification program began in 1997, more than 123,000 people have successfully completed the CPS Certification Course, including more than 36,000 currently certified CPS technicians.
+Since the CPS certification program began in 1997, more than 126,000 people have successfully completed the CPS Certification Course, including 36,000 currently certified CPS technicians.
 Many technicians are trained health and safety professionals, others are parents, and some are volunteers.
 They all have one thing in common: they care deeply about kids and want to make sure they’re safe.

 CPS technicians and instructors put their knowledge to work by conducting child safety seat checks, where parents and caregivers receive hands-on assistance for proper use of child restraint systems and safety belts.
 These dedicated technicians offer education, support and guidance in all 50 states, the District of Columbia and U.S. territories.

 The U.S. CPS certification program is widely considered to be the gold standard across the globe.
 Recent Certification courses have been offered in Canada, Israel, Italy, Qatar and the United Arab Emirates.